ximingxing/ximingxing.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Ximing Xing.
 I have the following qualities:

-- I rock a great mustache
+- I am a postgraduate majoring in computer science in Beijing university of posts and telecommunications.
+- The following areas are relevant to me:
+    - Deep Learning - Robustness to noisy labels
+    - Meta-Learning
+    - Web Development (Springboot, React)

+Recent work in progress:

-- I'm extremely loyal to my family
+- submitted a paper to CVPR`21

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.